PHIL 101. Introduction to Philosophy. 3 Credits.

 Public philosophy is the process of engaging in philosophical reflection with non-philosophers.
 This course provides the opportunity for students to take existing work in academic philosophy and "translate" it into more accessible media.
 Students will write magazine articles, blog entries, opinion pieces suitable for newspapers, and engage in other activities that help philosophy expand past its home at the university.
 Prerequisite: 75 total credit hours.
 F.

-A consideration of selected philosophical problems or classic texts of mutual interest to departmental faculty and more advanced students.
-Previous work in philosophy or related disciplines is recommended.
+A consideration of selected problems in Philosophy or Religious Studies, or the investigation of classic texts of mutual interest to departmental faculty and more advanced students.
+Previous work in Philosophy, Religious Studies, or related disciplines is recommended.
 Prerequisites: Junior or senior standing and consent of instructor.
 On demand.

 Supervised tutorial on an individual basis.
 Typically, a student will work independently to a considerable extent.
 In other cases, the course may take the form of regularly scheduled meetings.
-May be repeated to 8 credits.
 Prerequisite: Instructor consent.
-Repeatable to 24 credits.
-F,S.
+Repeatable to 8 credits.
+On demand.

-Projects in Philosophy is a course that allows students to engage in non-traditional, non-classroom based projects in philosophy.
+Projects is a course that allows students to engage in non-traditional, non-classroom based projects in Philosophy or Religious Studies.
 Projects may include internships, practicums, research or teaching assistantships, community engagement activities, or other projects that may differ from semester to semester.
 Students may enroll in this course with permission of instructor, but some projects (e.g. , internships) may be selective and subject to an application process.
-Repeatable up to 12 credits.
 Prerequisite: Instructor consent.
 Repeatable to 12 credits.
 On demand.